tldr-pages/tldr/pages/linux/logger.md

 `echo {{log_entry}} | logger`

 - Send the output to a remote syslog server running at a given port.
-Default port is `syslog`:
+Default port is 514:

 `echo {{log_entry}} | logger --server {{hostname}} --port {{port}}`